jkozlovvski/CI-rust/README.md

 - make erros more robust using `anyhow` and `thiserror`
 - (?) potentially change structure of project
 - (?) move all variables to local envs instead of parsing them command line
+- test code (it couldn't have been done due to the nature of the project, all of the services are complementary)

 ## How to run the certain binaries
 First change local_envs file to appropriate paths on your machine, then source local_envs, then you can run specified binary in this manner: